 Mrs. Deborah Henderson

-Mrs. Henderson teaches 6th -11th Grade English, Language and Literature at Glendale Christian.
-She has been a teacher for 26 years and at Glendale Christian for 20 of those years.
+Mrs. Henderson teaches upper Language and History at Glendale Christian.
+She has been a teacher for 26 years and at Glendale Christian since 1996.
 The thing that Mrs. Henderson enjoys most about her job is the opportunity to reach children and to help mold them into young adults of character and integrity.
 She loves having the opportunity to help them know Jesus and become strong in their spiritual walk with Christ.
 Mrs. Henderson likes NASCAR, reading and the beach!

 Jeremiah 29:11 – ” For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”